tianchenji/Multimodal-SVAE/README.md

 * `utils`: Contains the code for loss functions and metrics for quantitative results.

 * `custom_dataset.py`: Loads the dataset.
-One should modify this file to create a customized dataset for their own problems.
+Note that the data in the paper is not publicly available. **One should modify this file to create a customized dataset for their own problems.**

 * `train.py`: Train the SVAE.